qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .......................

 With enabling a vertex tool, you also open the :guilabel:`Vertex Editor` panel.
 Right-clicking over a feature fills the panel with the list of all the vertices of the feature with their :guilabel:`x`, :guilabel:`y` (:guilabel:`z`, :guilabel:`m` if applicable) coordinates and :guilabel:`r` (for the radius, in case of circular geometry).
-The feature is also made exclusive for editing, meaning that the edit of any other features is disabled: new vertices can only be added to the bound feature, selecting and moving of vertices and segments by clicking or dragging the map canvas is only possible for that feature.
+The feature is also made exclusive for editing, meaning that the edit of any other features is disabled:

-Also, select a row in the table does select the corresponding vertex in the map canvas, and vice versa.
+* Selecting a row in the table does select the corresponding vertex in the map canvas, and vice versa.
+* Clicking or dragging over the map canvas will only select or move vertices and segments of that feature
-Change a coordinate in the table and the vertex position is updated.
+* Change a coordinate in the table and the vertex position is updated.
+  This is a convenient way to edit Z coordinate or M value on vertices.
-You can also select multiple rows and delete them altogether.
+* You can also select multiple rows and delete them altogether.
+* New vertices can only be added to the bound feature

 If you do not want the :guilabel:`Vertex Editor` panel to immediately show each time you interact with vertex tools (and potentially hide other panels